 - September: This month comes with sparser crowds and a lower price tag then the previous three months, making it an ideal time to visit if you’re still hoping for a bit of warm weather with less crowds.
 If you want to experience autumn colors in their full vibrancy consider taking the scenic Alaska Railroad to enjoy the changing foliage.

 - October: October is a transitional month for Alaska and consequently you can expect to experience all different types of weather during your visit.
 Due to the unpredictable weather, October is not the best time to visit unless you’re planning on spending the majority of your time inside.

-- November: This is the first month where visitors to Alaska begin enjoying the traditional winter sports such as dog sledding, snowmobiling, skiing, glacier hiking, and more.
+- November: This is the first month where visitors to Alaska begin enjoying the traditional winter sports such as cross country skiing, snowmobiling, skiing, glacier hiking and more.
 November is also one of the cheapest months to visit Alaska — yet another reason to visit The Last Frontier during this month.

 Winter temperatures in Alaska can vary quite dramatically depending on the month and region that you are visiting.
 For the most part, you can expect extremely cold temperatures that necessitate heavy winter gear.

 - December: Winter is in full swing in December.
 This is an ideal time of year to stay at a cozy lodge and enjoy a relaxing winter vacation.
-Though extremely cold, outdoor activities such as skiing and snowshoeing.
+Though extremely cold, outdoor activities such as skiing and snowshoeing are possible.

 - January: You can experience all of the winter magic that Alaska has to offer in January — the Northern Lights, multi-hour sunrises that paint the sky in pastels, and snowy landscapes to your heart’s content.